Grover Washington Jr.: Death

 On December 17, 1999, five days after his 56th birthday, Washington collapsed while waiting in the green room after performing four songs for The Saturday Early Show, at CBS Studios in New York City.
 He was taken to St. Luke's-Roosevelt Hospital, where he was pronounced dead at about 7:30 pm.
 His doctors determined that he had suffered a massive heart attack.
 He is interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

 Tributes

 A large mural of Washington, part of the Philadelphia Mural Arts Program, is just south of the intersection of Broad and Diamond streets.
 A Philadelphia middle school in the Olney section of the city is named after Washington.
 Grover Washington Jr. Middle School caters to fifth- to eighth-grade students interested in the creative and performing arts.

 There is a mural dedicated to Grover Washington, Jr. in Buffalo, where he grew up and attended school.

+Inductions and other awards

+In 1992, Washington was inducted into the Philadelphia Music Alliance Walk Of Fame.

+On April 24, 2023, Washington was inducted into the newly established Atlantic City Walk Of Fame, presented by The National R&B Music Society Inc. Washington's daughter Shana Washington was in attendance to accept the honor.
+Jazz and R&B artist Jean Carn inducted Washington.
+James Brown, The Delfonics and Little Anthony & The Imperials were also inducted in the inaugural class.